Doomsday Machine

 Social struggle forever?

-Over 1,000 years to end slavery
+The long road to end slavery

-Ending slavery and serfdom in Western Europe took nearly 1,000 years.
-Around 600 AD, the opposition to enslaving Christians began in Europe when the Pope prohibited Jews from owning Christian slaves.
-In 1102, the Council of London banned the infamous business, prevalent in England, of selling men like animals.
-Around 1220, the Sachsenspiegel, a most influential German law code, condemned slavery as a violation of man’s likeness to God.
-The argument for abolishing slavery thus was a Christian view on human dignity.
-By 1500 AD, slavery and serfdom had become rare in Western Europe.
+One of the first efforts to end slavery and serfdom in Western Europe began in the 7th century with Queen Balthild, a former slave, who forbade the sale and trade of Christians within Frankish borders.
+In 1102, the Council of London banned ‘the infamous business, prevalent in England, of selling men like animals.’
+Around 1220, the Sachsenspiegel, a German law code, condemned slavery as ‘a violation of man’s likeness to God.’
+The argument for abolishing slavery was a Christian view on human dignity.
+There was also an economic reason.
+Cities provided economic opportunities, and serfs flocked to them, prompting lords to compete for labour.
+It made serfdom in Western Europe untenable.

-By then, slavery had taken off in the colonies.
-Non-Christians could still become enslaved.
-A similar historical process unfolded that would officially end slavery more than three centuries later.
+By 1500 AD, slavery and serfdom were rare in Western Europe, but by then, slavery began to take off in the colonies.
+Christians could still enslave non-Christians.
+A similar historical process would unfold, officially ending slavery more than three centuries later.
 Shortly after 1500, Spain banned the slavery of Native Americans but allowed unpaid forced labour or corvée called Encomienda.
-The natives became serfs on paper but enslaved in practice as the corvée extended.
-The natives were physically strong and died of diseases brought by the Europeans.
+It made the natives serfs on paper but slaves in practice as the corvée extended.
+The natives weren’t sturdy enough for hard physical labour and died of diseases brought by the Europeans.

 History of blacks in the United States